STEPS TO BECOME A TAX VOLUNTEER

 - Knowing how to file a tax return, OR

-… will find the VITA program richly rewarding.
+… will find our tax volunteer program richly rewarding.
 Volunteers will gain practical knowledge and make a measurable economic impact on our local community.
-Returning volunteers will have opportunities for leadership.

 NEW VOLUNTEER TIMELINE

-VITA is a 4 to 5 month commitment.
-Training is held in the Winter (December through January) followed by volunteering in Spring (February through April).
-To volunteer in the spring, participants must first pass the IRS’ VITA Certification Exam.
-This is released in late November and available through training season.
-No previous experience with or knowledge of taxes is required.
+This volunteer opportunity is a 4 to 5 month commitment.
+Training is held in the Winter (December through January) followed by volunteering in Spring (late January through April).
+To volunteer in the spring, participants must first pass the IRS’ Tax Volunteer Certification Exam.
+This is released in mid-November and available throughout the training season.

 BENEFITS OF VOLUNTEERING